 This API ensures that an originator stays informed about the status of their payouts, enhancing their ability to manage and reconcile financial transactions efficiently.

-Step Description:
+Description:

-1. When Visa receives a returned payout from its network partner or wallet aggregator/originator, it will initiate a return through an API, with the transaction identifiers of the original payout and the reason for the return.
+1. When Visa Direct receives a returned payout from its network partner or wallet aggregator/originator, it will initiate a return through an API, with the transaction identifiers of the original payout and the reason for the return.

 Below is a listing of fields included in notifications when Visa or a network partner or wallet partner rejects a payment or if the payment is returned by the recipient’s/beneficiary's bank or wallet provider: